Collections

 Library staff across the Fryer Library and the Aboriginal and Torres Strait Islander Services and Collections teams hosting Introduction to Aboriginal Studies students in the FW Robinson Reading Room, Fryer Library, The University of Queensland Library, St Lucia, Brisbane, 10 May 2023.
 Photography by Caitlin Murphy

-The Anthropology Museum
+The University of Queensland Anthropology Museum

-The Anthropology Museum is the custodian of art, artefacts and photographs that are significant to the field of anthropology both in Australia and overseas.
-Based at St Lucia campus, the Anthropology Museum was formed in 1948 when Dr Lindsey Winterbotham donated 1000 objects to the university.
-This makes the Anthropology Museum older than the establishment of an Anthropology Department at UQ.
+The UQ Anthropology Museum is the custodian of art, artefacts and photographs that are significant to the field of anthropology both in Australia and overseas.
+Based at St Lucia campus, the UQ Anthropology Museum was formed in 1948 when Dr Lindsey Winterbotham donated 1000 objects to the university.
+This makes the UQ Anthropology Museum older than the establishment of an Anthropology Department at UQ.

-Since its formation, the Anthropology Museum has continued to grow its collection, which includes Aboriginal and Torres Strait Islander artefacts and materials from across Australia.
-The Anthropology Museum has a long-standing relationship with local Indigenous people and is well-known for its exhibitions relating to Aboriginal and Torres Strait Islander peoples and cultures.
+Since its formation, the UQ Anthropology Museum has continued to grow its collection, which includes Aboriginal and Torres Strait Islander artefacts and materials from across Australia.
+The UQ Anthropology Museum has a long-standing relationship with local Indigenous people and is well-known for its exhibitions relating to Aboriginal and Torres Strait Islander peoples and cultures.

 In 2017, Michael Aird curated the exhibition ‘From Relics to Rights: Aboriginal People and Anthropology at the University of Queensland’.
 This exhibition looked at featured images and objects relating to Aboriginal history at UQ.
 Information from this exhibition helped inform some of the content in this module and signifies the importance of Indigenous knowledge at UQ today.

-Go to the Anthropology Museum website to read highlights from past exhibitions and to keep up-to-date with current and future projects.
+Go to the UQ Anthropology Museum website to read highlights from past exhibitions and to keep up-to-date with current and future projects.
 The website also has information about opening hours and events.

-The UQ Art Museum
+The University of Queensland Art Museum

 The UQ Art Museum is the custodian of one of the most significant art collections in Queensland.
-The Art Museum provides free exhibitions, public programs, teaching and learning facilities and resources, and engages in cultural mediation to support visitors in actively participating and engaging with collections and exhibitions.
-Significantly, the Art Museum is the custodian of works by Aboriginal and Torres Strait Islander artists and performers.
+The UQ Art Museum provides free exhibitions, public programs, teaching and learning facilities and resources, and engages in cultural mediation to support visitors in actively participating and engaging with collections and exhibitions.
+Significantly, the UQ Art Museum is the custodian of works by Aboriginal and Torres Strait Islander artists and performers.

 The building that now houses the UQ Art Museum, Mayne Hall, was opened in 1973 and named in honour of James and Mary Emelia Mayne.
 After renovations, Mayne Hall was reopened in 2004 and became the new home to the Art Museum.
 As you travel around campus, you may see artworks from the Art Museum’s collection.
 You can visit the Art Museum’s website for more information about their collections and opening hours.